CitrineInformatics/citrine-python/docs/source/getting_started/basic_functionality.rst

 You can instead broaden the scope of the search to an entire project.
 The command ``lens_project.material_specs.list()`` will list every material spec in every dataset that ``lens_project`` has read access to.

-Filter
-^^^^^^

-Filter lies somewhere between Get and List, returning only those objects that meet a given criterion.
-There are currently three ways to filter, and they only work on data model objects:
-:func:`~citrine.resources.data_concepts.DataConceptsCollection.filter_by_tags`,
-:func:`~citrine.resources.data_concepts.DataConceptsCollection.filter_by_attribute_bounds`,
-and :func:`~citrine.resources.data_concepts.DataConceptsCollection.filter_by_name`.

-Filtering by tags or attribute bounds can be scoped to a dataset or to a project.
-Filtering by name must be scoped to a dataset.

-Get Material History
-^^^^^^^^^^^^^^^^^^^^

-Starting with a specific root :class:`MaterialRun <citrine.resources.material_run.MaterialRun>`, you can retrieve the complete material history--every process, ingredient and material that went into the root material, as well as the measurements that were performed on all of those materials The method is :func:`~citrine.resources.material_run.MaterialRunCollection.get_history`, and it requires you to know a unique identifier (scope/id pair) for the material.

 Updating
 --------